ansleyr2/node-express-app/README.md

 # node-express-app

-Application using Node.js and express.js
+- Application using Node.js and express.js
+- JavaScript on server
+- Uses ejs for templating
+- Follows the MVC pattern